kunstewi/c-http-server/README.md

    ./http_server
    ```

-You will see listening on port 8080.
+You will see "listening on port 8080" on the terminal.

-go to port 8080 to see the html page inside the www folder that is rendered via the http server.
+go to port 8080 to see the html page that is rendered via the http server from the www folder index.html.

-if you want to clean the binary run -
+if you want to delete the binary run -

    ```bash
    make clean